 The IoT Gateway is a software component that is designed to run on a Linux based microcomputers that support Python 3.7+.
 The main components of ThingsBoard IoT Gateway are listed below.

 The purpose of this component is to connect to external system (e.g. MQTT broker or OPC-UA server) or directly to devices (e.g. Modbus, BLE or CAN).
-Once connected, connector is either poll data from those systems or subscribe to updates.
+Once connected, the connector either poll data from those systems or subscribe to updates.
 Poll vs subscribe depends on the protocol capabilities.
 For example, we use subscription model for MQTT connectors and polling for Modbus and CAN.
 The connector is also able to push updates to devices either directly or via external systems.

 It is possible to define your own connector using the customization guide.

 Converters are responsible for converting data from protocol specific format to/from ThingsBoard format.
 Converters are invoked by Connectors.
 Converters are often specific to protocol supported by Connector.
 There are uplink and downlink converters.
-Uplink converter is used to convert data from specific protocol to ThingsBoard format.
-Downlink converter is used to convert messages from ThingsBoard to specific protocol format.
+The uplink converter is used to convert data from specific protocol to ThingsBoard format.
+The downlink converter is used to convert messages from ThingsBoard to specific protocol format.

 It is possible to define your own converter using the customization guide.

 The Event Storage is used to temporary store the telemetry and other events produced by Connectors until they are delivered to ThingsBoard.

 The Event Storage supports two implementations: in-memory queue and persistent file storage.

 Both implementations make sure that your device data is eventually delivered in case of network outages.

-In-memory queue minimizes the IO operations but may lose message in case of gateway process restart.
+In-memory queue minimizes the IO operations but may lose messages in case of gateway process restart.

 Persistent file storage survives the restart of the process but executes IO operations to the file system.